A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 \subsection{Conventions and nomenclature}

-In this section, given CGWH spaces, $M$ and $N$, the space of functions from $M$ to $N$ (with the CGWH topology) will be denoted both by $N^M$ and $\TOP(M,N)$, whichever is more convenient for the formula in question; the overall conventions are otherwise as in Subsection \ref{sec:conventions_top}.

-If $M$ is a CGWH space, and $x \in M$, then $\PC_x(M)$ denotes the path-component of $x$ in $M$, with the induced CGWH topology.
-Also recall, see item \eqref{Def_hatpi} on page \pageref{Def_hatpi}, that $\hpiz(M)$ denotes the set of $k$-ified path-components of $M$, which we recall is, as a set, in one-to-one correspondence\footnote{The framework of this paper makes it natural to distinguish between $\pi_0$ and $\hpiz$.} with $\pi_0(M)$.
-If $f\colon M \to N$ is a map, then $\PC_f(\TOP(M,N))$ will be the set of functions from $M$ to $N$ that are homotopic to $f$, {and $\PC_f(\TOP(M,N))$ is} given the CGWH topology induced from $\TOP(M,N)$. \begin{Definition}[Finite Simplicial set] A simplicial set, $X$, is called \emph{finite} if it only has a finite number of non-degenerate simplices. \end{Definition} If a simplicial set $X$ is finite, then, as we recalled earlier, its geometric realisation, $|X|$, is naturally a finite CW-complex, with one $i$-cell for each non-degenenate $i$-simplex of $X$.
-Moreover, $|X|$ will be a special CW-complex, in the sense of Definition \ref{def:specialCW}.
-We also have a relative notion in which $(X,Y)$ is a pair of finite simplicial sets, meaning that $Y$ is a sub-simplicial set of $X$, and then $|Y|$ is naturally a subcomplex of the CW-complex, $|X|$.
+In this section, given CGWH spaces, $M$ and $N$, the space of functions from $M$ to $N$ (with the CGWH topology) will be denoted both by $N^M$ and $\TOP(M,N)$, whichever is more convenient for the formula in question; the overall conventions are otherwise as in \S\ref{sec:conventions_top}.
+If $X$ is a CGWH space, and $x \in X$, then $\PC_x(X)$ denotes the path-component of $x$ in $X$, with the induced CGWH topology, and $\hpiz(X)$ denotes the set of those $k$-ified path-components of $X$.
+If $f\colon M \to N$ is a map, then $\PC_f(\TOP(M,N))$ will therefore be the space of functions from $M$ to $N$ that are homotopic to $f$. \begin{Definition}[Finite Simplicial set] A simplicial set, $X$, is called \emph{finite} if it only has a finite number of non-degenerate simplices. \end{Definition} If a simplicial set $X$ is finite, then, as recalled earlier, its geometric realisation, $|X|$, is naturally a finite CW-complex, with one $i$-cell for each non-degenerate $i$-simplex of $X$.
+Moreover, $|X|$ is a special CW-complex, in the sense of Definition \ref{def:specialCW}.
+We also have a relative notion in which $(X,Y)$ is a pair of simplicial sets, meaning that $Y$ is a sub-simplicial set of $X$, and then $|Y|$ is naturally a subcomplex of $|X|$.

-\begin{Notation} Let $(X,Y)$ be a pair of finite simplicial sets.
-Extending Notation \ref{not:K(X,n)}, we note that $K(i,|X|)$ will also be the number of non-degenerate $i$-simplices of $X$, and $K(i,|X|,|Y|)$, the number of non-degenerate $i$-simplices of $X$ that are not in $Y$.
-We will extend the use of the notation, removing the geometric realisations signs for convenience, so that: \begin{itemize} \item $K(i,X)$ will denote be the number of non-degenerate $i$-simplices of $X$, \item[] and \item $K(i,X,Y)$ will denote the number of non-degenerate $i$-simplices of $X$, that are not in $Y$. \end{itemize} This notation will appear in the formulae for the TQFTs, and the once-extended TQFTs, derived from finite crossed complexes.
+\begin{Notation}Let $(X,Y)$ be a pair of finite simplicial sets.
+Following Notation \ref{not:K(X,n)}, we note that $\L(i,|X|)$ is the number of non-degenerate $i$-simplices of $X$, and $\L(i,|X|,|Y|)$, the number of non-degenerate $i$-simplices of $X$ that are not in $Y$.
+We will extend the use of the notation, removing the geometric realisations signs for convenience, so that, from now on: \begin{itemize}[leftmargin=1cm] \item $\L(i,X)$ will denote the number of non-degenerate $i$-simplices of $X$, \item[] and \item $\L(i,X,Y)$ will denote the number of those non-degenerate $i$-simplices of $X$, that are not in $Y$. \end{itemize}

 \end{Notation}